acislab/www.globalcentra.org/centra8/travel.md

 ### Useful Information on Travelling in Hsinchu
 Known as Taiwan’s "Silicon Valley," Hsinchu is a vibrant city renowned for its technological innovation and rich cultural heritage.
 Here’s some essential travel information to help you navigate your stay:
+**Getting Around**
 <li>Transportation: Hsinchu is well-connected by public transportation.
 You can use the local bus services and taxis for convenient travel within the city.
 The Hsinchu Train Station and Hsinchu High-Speed Rail (HSR) Station provide access to other major cities in Taiwan.</li>
 <li>Public Transit: Consider getting an EasyCard, which can be used on buses, trains, and even in some convenience stores.</li>
+**Dining**
+Hsinchu is famous for its delicious local cuisine.
+Don’t miss out on trying Hsinchu’s pork balls, rice noodles, and the unique peanut ice cream roll.
+The city has numerous restaurants and street food stalls offering a variety of Taiwanese and international dishes.

 #### Weather in February